Visibility and impact: Promoting your research with Kudos

 3. identify key influences and trends

-4. re-use summaries for impact statements, grant applications and PR notices
+4. reuse summaries for impact statements, grant applications and press notices

 Kudos User Journey